 The first patient, Darek Fidyka, underwent the innovative procedure in 2012 followed by intensive physiotherapy.
 Since then he has made truly remarkable progress.
 From a completely severed spinal cord with no movement or sensation below the injury site, Darek is now able to walk with a frame, ride a specially adapted tricycle and has marked improvement in bladder control and sexual function.

 Since the first procedure, new innovations have been developed by the team at UCL to improve both the cell transplantation technique and the surgical procedure that will be used.
 We believe we are on the verge of changing the lives of millions globally.
 To do this we need to repeat the procedure in two more patients in order to test the validity and reliability of the technique.
 A cure is in sight but to reach it we need further support.
-Despite the breakthroughs receiving extensive coverage in well-respected scientific journals and the wider global media, our need for funding persists.
+Despite the breakthroughs receiving extensive coverage in well-respected scientific journals and the wider global media, our need for funding remains acute.

 Welcome to the Hull and East Riding Branch of nsif!

-nsif was founded by chef David Nicholls following an accident in which his son, Daniel, was left paralysed from the neck down.
+nsif was founded by chef David Nicholls following an accident in which his son, Daniel, was left paralyzed from the neck down.
 Daniel had been standing in water between the safety flags on Bondi Beach, when he dived into an oncoming wave, hit an unseen sandbank and broke his neck.

 There are 3 million people worldwide living with paralysis caused by spinal cord injury.
 Around 130,000 people join them every year.
 David was determined to do everything he could to see his son, and others living with spinal injury, walk again.
 Therefore he set up nsif.